 Why Do Employers Conduct Exit Interviews?

 - Why are you leaving?
 Don’t assume it’s just for higher pay.
-Even if it is, this information can tell you more than to increase salaries or expect to lose key employees to higher-paying competitors.
-Employees needs vary.
+Employees’ needs vary.
 Some will take a pay cut for a shorter commute, remote work opportunities, or other things they value.

 - What was the worst part about working here?
-It might be hard to hear what outgoing employees have to say, but your willingness to consider your weaknesses and take action to improve could turn an outgoing employee to client or employee referral source.
+This can be hard to hear, but your willingness to consider your weaknesses and take action to improve could convince a good employee to stay.
+Or you might turn an outgoing employee into client or referral source.

 - Would you recommend a friend or family member work here?
 Why or why not?
-Although this is similar to other questions, it often causes a response that can be observed, if it is not verbalized.
-That hesitation or look of confusion that you asked this question can be very telling.
+A hesitation or look of confusion that you asked this question can be very telling.

 Don’t be surprised if your departing employee declines the exit interview.
-Two weeks have probably passed since notice was given.
-There has been no change of heart.
-All that is truly left to discuss are the four questions above and procedural issues, such as when the last paycheck will be sent, when benefits and access to systems will end, and how to return all equipment and supplies.
+By the time of the interview, two weeks have probably passed, and there has been no change of heart.
+The employee might only be interested in procedural issues, such as when the last paycheck will be sent, when benefits and access to systems will end, and how to return all equipment and supplies.

 How to Conduct Exit Interviews